HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 #### Backward Transfer Requests

+aggregated in single backward transfer requests transaction (BTRTx)

+The consistency of BTRs included in the sidechain is verified by recalculating the BTRHash (Fig. 12) and checking its presence in the SCTxsCommitment tree

 It is represented by the following tuple: controlled sidechain to process user’s withdrawals .
 Importantly, the BTR does not lead to a direct coin transfer in the mainchain.
 where:

 ledgerId receiver amount nullif ier proof data proof
 − an identifier of the sidechain, for which BTR is created; − an address of the receiver on the mainchain;
 − the number of coins to be transferred;